NSS-Day-Cohort-49/react-nutshell-state-slingers/README.md

 Social Buzz is a web app built with the ReatJS library for organizing daily tasks, events, news article, friends, and chat messages.

-Following are examples of how the resources in your API should look once it is populated with data from the application.
+Following are examples of how the resources in your API should look once it is populated with data from the application & a preview of how the data looks in Social Buzz.

 ### Users